jduranmaster/Apache-Storm-Real-Time-Event-Processor-RabbitMQ-POC-/README.md

 ### How do I get set up? ###

-* Clone this repo
+* Clone this repo.
-* Execute `mvn install` to download all dependencies and compile
+* Execute `mvn install` to download all dependencies and compile.
-* Execute `mvn eclipse:eclipse` to generate Eclipse's files
+* Execute `mvn eclipse:eclipse` to generate Eclipse's files.
-* In Eclipse : File / Import... / Import as a maven project
+* In Eclipse : File / Import... / Import as a maven project.

 ## Contact
  * [jduranmaster@gmail.com](mailto:jduranmaster@gmail.com)